NextCenturyCorporation/MCS/machine_common_sense/API.md

     to the “objectImageCoords” vector) is not an object.

-    * *”NOT_PICKUPABLE”* – If the object itself cannot be moved by a baby.
+    * *”NOT_MOVEABLE”* – If the object itself cannot be moved by a baby.

     * *”OBSTRUCTED”* – If you cannot move the object because your path is obstructed.